 The traders often use the ATR for setting the adaptive Stop Loss orders both locked and floating (Trailing Stop order).
 As for me, I like the idea of setting the Stop Loss orders on volatility and I often use it for Trailing.
 To calculate the required size of the Stop Loss order, you need to multiply the indicator’s value by a certain constant, which depends on the theoretical duration of the future transaction.
 If you deal with the hour charts, for example, you can take a constant of 2 to 4.
 That is, for the EURUSD transaction and ATR = 0.0062, we should multiply 6.2 by a constant, for example, 3 and our Stop Loss order will be about from 18 to 19 points.

 After that, the movement ends and the flat begins.
 Accordingly, the ATR falls and our Trailing order becomes shorter since the Stop Loss order is shifted closer to the price.
 As you know, the flat comes to the market after the periods of a strong trend.
-After that, the price again starts moving sharply (may be in the wrong direction).
+After that, the price again starts moving sharply (maybe in the wrong direction).
 If the price reverses right after the flat period, we won’t lose much money since our Stop Loss order is close enough to the price.
-If it keeps going this way, the things will go the same way again until the Stop Loss order is finally activated.
+If it keeps going this way, then things will go the same way again until the Stop Loss order is finally activated.

 It’s hard to imagine any significant advisor not using the ATR indicator.
 The traders often use this indicator while creating the automatic trading systems especially when it is necessary to create volatility filters or adapt different values to the market.
 Also, the ATR indicator is indispensable in any measurements made in points.
 Instead of rigidly setting, for example, the candle height of some candlestick pattern, it is much more convenient to specify these values as an ATR value multiplied by a certain coefficient and thus adjust your trading model flexibly to the current market volatility.
 Despite the ATR indicator is used throughout in algorithm trading, the manual-working traders often underestimate the capabilities and utility of this indicator.
 I do hope that many traders will take a closer look at the ATR indicator after reading this article.